Research and Other Links of Interest

 - Lab Director: Thomas F. Shipley

-- ♦ Visual Attention and Cognition Lab
+- ♦ Visual Cognition Lab

 - Our research focuses on the tools that we use to select visual information, and how these tools are applied.
 How much of selection is automatic, and how much is under our control?
 Can we select more than one thing at a time?
 How do we maintain selection of an object when it moves?